Skip to main content

 Course Overview

-This course combines tourism management with specialist marketing areas such as brand management, international business, and experience marketing.
-Tourism specific modules will develop an understanding of the complex issues facing a contemporary national and international tourism industry, while business and management modules will develop critical transferable skills in business, marketing, management, finance, and data analysis.
+This course combines international tourism management with specialist marketing areas such as brand management, marketing and consumer behaviour, digital marketing, integrated marketing communications, and experience marketing.
+Tourism-specific modules will develop an understanding of the complex issues facing the contemporary national and international tourism industry.

 What makes this course different